Our farewell to drummer and good friend Jonathan Nichols-Pethick was extended and cordial.

 Je t’aime (Hubley) An interpretation, somewhat unfair, of an affair I had with a Swedish girl in 1976.
 For the song, nationalities were changed because, well, Paris, you know.
 Although, or because, I distorted the facts to save face, I still regard it as one of my best songs.
 Written in 1982 and originally performed with the Fashion Jungle, this song came into its own with the Boarders.

-Breaker’s Remorse (Hubley) Hearing the expression “buyer’s remorse” for the first time in 1987, I parlayed it into a Fashion Jungle song about someone who needs encouragement expressing herself.
+Breaker’s Remorse (Hubley) Hearing the expression “buyer’s remorse” for the first time in 1987, I parlayed it into a song about someone who needs encouragement expressing herself.
+This late Fashion Jungle number was an early addition to the Boarders songbook.

 If you were in a band with me back in the day, certain Christmas obligations came with the job.